ablunk/dmx/README.md

 - [Xtend](http://www.eclipse.org/xtend) Version 2.4 or higher, [available from here](http://www.eclipse.org/xtend/download.html),
 - and an adapted version of the Textual Editing Framework (TEF), originally developed by Markus Scheidgen, [available from this Eclipse update site](http://github.com/ablunk/dmx/raw/master/dev-plugins/hub.sam.tef.updatesite).

-DMX is an academic project maintained by just one individual (Andreas Blunk).
+DMX is an academic project.
 I'm trying to have a stable version in the latest commit.
 However, there might be some parts not working from time to time.
 The purpose is to show the principle working of the particular concept of language extension which is realized by the approach.

 In order to use DMX, you should import its plugins into your own Eclipse workspace.
 The contents provided at GitHub are listed below.